Opinion | Moderate Democrats are unwittingly proving why the filibuster must go

 Right now, House Democrats are pushing one version of the covid relief bill, which, among other things includes an increase in the minimum wage to $15 an hour.
 In the Senate, however, that increase is opposed by two moderates, Joe Manchin III (D-W.V.) and Kyrsten Sinema (D-Ariz.).

 Both of those moderates have promised never to support ending the legislative filibuster.
-Other moderates, including Jon Tester (D-Mon.) and Angus King (I-Maine), have concerns about whether other funds in the bill are properly targeted.
+Other moderates, including Jon Tester (D-Mont.) and Angus King (I-Maine), have concerns about whether other funds in the bill are properly targeted.
 So right now they’re all deep in negotiation, and in the end, the moderates will almost certainly get most of what they want, because the legislation can’t pass without them.
 If they are really eager for bipartisanship, they could even partner with Republican moderates to make a set of joint demands.

 All that is exactly what Democratic moderates want.
 And it’s only possible because reconciliation bills can’t be filibustered, and can pass by simple majority.